LolBaum/Emoji_Sound/README.md

 ```

-They can choose their username, dis-/reconnect to the server and change the server-IP and port.
+Participants can choose their username, dis-/reconnect to the server and change the server-IP and port.

 Once they are connected, they are able to choose the emojis they want to send and also change the azimuth and elevation.